When you say to someone you make money matched betting, you usually get one of two responses.

 What Is Matched Betting?

-Bookmakers like to incentivise new and existing customers to make and continue making bets.
-For example, you might see a sign-up offer that says something like this:
+Bookmakers like to incentivise new and existing customers to make and continue placing bets on their betting sites.
+For example, an online bookmaker might have a sign-up offer that says something like this:

 “Bet £10 and get a Free £10 Bet”